|18 Min. Read||Jessica Rivera||April 19, 2023|

 If your company is expanding into new markets, it’s mission-critical to have your website available for potential new customers’ preferred languages.
 Traditional website translation will undoubtedly generate interest among these customers—but to create genuine connections that lead to conversions, you’ll need both translation and localization, too.

 The terms “translation” and “localization” are often used interchangeably.
 Both ideas function to connect and communicate your website content, and ultimately, your product, business, or services to potential clients.
-Think of localization as the umbrella term under which translation is part of a greater whole.
+Think of website localization as the umbrella term under which translation is part of a greater whole.
 While accurate translation is crucial, there’s the bigger picture.
 Without knowing how to “speak” your audience’s language, both literally and figuratively, how can you successfully reach them?

 While translation and localization offer similar functionalities, there are essential differences between them.
 Understanding what distinguishes these terms, processes, and services will allow you to extend the reach of your website more efficiently and profitably.
 The two concepts need to be defined to understand how website translation and localization services differ.